 So, what is a pancake lens and why would you use it?

-They are almost always moderate, wide-angle and sometimes normal focal length, NON-zooming, prime lenses.
+They are usually moderate, wide-angle and sometimes normal focal length, NON-zooming, prime lenses.
 Although some photographer could refer to a pancake lens as sweet (like your favorite Sunday breakfast, smothered in syrup), the name has nothing to do with its function, just its shape.

 Pancake lenses have benefited from a big increase in popularity, particularly with mirror-less camera designs.
 Using them with cameras that are smaller than traditional DSLRs makes some of those cameras small enough to stick in your pocket.